antrad/Abuse_1996/ISSUES.md

 ============

 - The mouse is messed up when choosing initial gamma
-- (MACOSX) By throwing Abuse into an app bundle, it's impractical to open it in edit mode
+- The double buffering flag probably shouldn't be user-settable since it appears to only work when in OpenGL mode